-The Associate of Science Radiologic Technology program is a comprehensive entry-level program designed to prepare competent entry-level radiologic technologists to perform diagnostic imaging examinations on patients in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
-The program is designed to include practical didactic lectures integrated with hands-on laboratory in the ultrasound training center.
-Here the students will learn the operation of various equipment and have the opportunity to practice scanning on fellow students to develop skills prior to the 1102 hours of clinical training.
-The curriculum consists of a total of 134 credit hours presented over seven (7) quarters.
+The Associate of Science Radiologic Technology program is a comprehensive entry-level program designed to prepare competent radiologic technologists to perform diagnostic imaging examinations on patients in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+The program is designed to integrate practical lectures, with hands-on practice in the college's radiological laboratory alongside clinical training.
+The curriculum consists of a total of 98 credit hours presented over seven quarters.

-Program schedule based on full-time enrollment: 74 weeks; 960 lecture, 140 lab and 1102 externship/clinical contact hours.
+Program schedule based on full-time enrollment: 74 weeks; 745 lecture, 140 lab and 945 clinical internship hours.